mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 };
 </pre>

 Notice how we're able to branch on Stream::IsWriting and Stream::IsReading to write code for each case.
-These branches are removed by the compiler when specialized read and write serialize functions are generated.
+These branches are removed by the compiler when the specialized read and write serialize functions are generated.

 As you can see, serialize functions are flexible and expressive.
 They're also _safe_, with each __serialize_*__ call performing checks and aborting read if anything is wrong (eg. a value out of range, going past the end of the buffer).
 Most importantly, this checking is automatic, _so you can't forget to do it!_